 (Note: All of the above videos require Adobe Flash Player to work properly.
 If videos do not play, please update your Flash Player software.)

 The Chicagoland Radio & Media website (abbreviated as CRM) is a celebration of all things relating to Chicago-area media matters.
 CRM is a news source, a location for fans to voice their opinions, and an online museum of Chicago media's past and present, with a hopeful eye to its future.
 For the visitors, readers, and fans of the website, CRM is a both a resource and a release, both educational and an escape, and both factual and fun.

-If it has a connection to Chicago area radio, television, newspaper, magazines, and/or other forms of media -- information on it can be found here at ChicagolandRadioAndMedia.com!
+If it has a connection to Chicago area radio, television, print, and/or other forms of media -- information on it can be found here at ChicagolandRadioAndMedia.com!